jobovy/apogee/README.md

-*allStar* sample and performed some spectroscopic cuts, you can run this sample through this function to see which stars are part of the statistical sample, so that their relative frequency in the sample can be adjust to represent that o the underlying sample.
+*allStar* sample and performed some spectroscopic cuts, you can run this sample through this function to see which stars are part of the statistical sample, so that their relative frequency in the sample can be adjust to reflect that of the underlying photometric sample.
 For example,

 ```
 import apogee.tools.read as apread